minjoong507/Consistency-of-Video-LLM/README.md

 - [ActivityNet-Captions](https://cs.stanford.edu/people/ranjaykrishna/densevid/)

 ## Evaluation
 Before starting the evaluation, make sure you have prepared the annotations and videos.
 You should also check the configuration of the Video-LLMs.
 Install the necessary dependencies using conda and pip for your model.
+Additionally, you may run `utils/shift_video.py` with the right paths to prepare shifted videos.
-In this section, we provide an example with the model TimeChat.
+Here, we provide an example with the model `TimeChat`.
 We will include additional baseline models in the future.

 To run the evaluation, use the following command:

 ```
 python run.py --model_type TimeChat --dset_name activitynet --task consistency
 ````
-`dset_name` refers to the test dataset, which can be either charades or activitynet. `task` refers to the evaluation task: either consistency or grounding.
-If set to grounding, the evaluation will be performed on the original test set.
+`dset_name` refers to the test dataset, which can be either charades or activitynet. `task` refers to the evaluation task: either `consistency` or `grounding`.
+If set to `grounding`, the evaluation will be performed on the original test set.
 You can also use the `--debug` flag before performing the actual evaluation to verify your configuration settings.

 ## Training